ibm-cloud-docs/account/context-restrictions-create.md

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Context-based restrictions**, and select **Rules**.
 1. Click **Create**.
 1. Select the service that you want to target in your rule.
 Then, click **Next**.

     When you create context-based restriction for the IAM Access Groups service, users who don't satisfy the rule can't view any groups in the account, including the public access group.
     {: note}

-1. Select the scope of APIs whose operations are restricted by your rule.
+1. (Optional) Select the scope of APIs whose operations are restricted by your rule.
 For more information, see [Defining the scope of a rule](/docs/account?topic=account-context-restrictions-whatis&interface=ui#rule-scope).

-    Only some services have the ability to select individual service APIs.
+    Not all services support the ability to scope a rule by API.
     {: note}

 1. Scope the restriction to **All resources** or **Specific resources** based on selected attributes.